sonictimm/Necrodancer-ALTTP-mod/README.md

 ――――――――――――――――――――――――――――――――――――――――――――――――――
 1) Installation
-how to install
-how to activate
+For the latest playable version,
+Copy the "ALTTP Mod" folder into your Crypt of the Necrodancer game folder /mods If you can't find the folder, right click the game in Steam, mouse over "Manage" and click "Browse Local Files"

+After installation, pause the game and choose "Mods" then choose "ALTTP Mod."
+You will get a warning about Necrodancer.xml, which was modified to match the rupees shown with the amount of rupees collected.

-how to find folder ――――――――――――――――――――――――――――――――――――――――――――――――――
+――――――――――――――――――――――――――――――――――――――――――――――――――
 2) Modification & Redistribution

 You can mod this mod!
-But if you redistribute this mod, please provide credit to the original mod team, and a link to this Github Repo
+If you redistribute this mod, please provide credit to the original mod team, and a link to this Github Repo.

+Also, have fun.
+(Or else...)

 ――――――――――――――――――――――――――――――――――――――――――――――――――
 3) More information

-For more information, e-mail sonictimm@gmail.com
+For more information, e-mail sonictimm@gmail.com or bother whoever sent you this repo.
-Or join the Discord server at <coming soon />

 This mod was started in 2016 and then went inactive for about two years.
-In 2019 after Cadence of Hyrule was announced, it was open-sourced and started up again.
+In 2019 after Cadence of Hyrule was announced, a video was posted online and the mod was made public

 ――――――――――――――――――――――――――――――――――――――――――――――――――
 4) Attribution

-Sprite Work, Research, Project Management: sonictimm - sonictimm.com
+Sprite Work, Research, Project Management: sonictimm

-Sprite Work:
+More Sprite Work:
 CosmosSurfer

-Sprite Work:
 UristMCary

 Additional Feedback & Testing